mondaycom/welcome-apps/apps/monday-code-fullstack-example/README.md

 ## What did doing this get us?

-We now have an app that is fully deployable to Monday Code with built in Oauth, examples of every authentication method, and a utils folder in the backend with monday logger, secure storage, secrets maanger, a graphql query manager, and env manger, and etc.
+We now have an app that is fully deployable to Monday Code with built in Oauth, examples of every authentication method, and a utils folder in the backend with monday logger, secure storage, secrets manager, a graphql query manager, and env manger, and etc.

 ## Tips